apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/_index.md

 This section is a configuration manual, users can use it as a dictionary, may lookup some configuration if necessary.

 Sharding-JDBC provides 4 types of configurations.
-User can use sharding, read-write-splitting or sharding + read-write-splitting together.
+User can use sharding, read-write splitting or sharding + read-write splitting together.

 ![The class diagrams for Domain Model](http://ovfotjrsi.bkt.clouddn.com/docs/img/config_domain.png)